-I was a corporate soldier for about 15 years and now I have been an entrepreneur for several years longer than that.
-Although there were some exciting and educational aspects to being a part of a well-known international corporation, the person you become is completely different from the one you become as an entrepreneur.
+I was a corporate soldier for 15 years and now I have been an entrepreneur for several years longer than that.
+Although there were some exciting and educational aspects of being a part of a well-known international corporation, the person you become is completely different from the one you become as an entrepreneur.

 The most interesting aspect I have noticed between the two is the person you become.
 Both offer opportunities for personal development and learning, but only as an entrepreneur do you control the curriculum.
-In addition, your development and learning is truly personal as an entrepreneur.
+In addition, your development and learning are truly personal as an entrepreneur.

 I must point out that a growing number of relatively new companies encourage an entrepreneurial spirit.
 They do this by giving their employees nearly total freedom in how they do their job, dress, and wear their hair.
 Having these freedoms enables a person to be more creative, productive, and satisfied.

-In most cases it is the degree to which a company’s environment, values, and product or service align with your needs, principles, and passions.
+In most cases, it is the degree to which a company’s environment, values, and product or service align with your needs, principles, and passions.
 A perfect match is rare working for a corporation.
 But there is a greater chance of a perfect match working for yourself as an entrepreneur.

 It doesn’t really matter how much success you have monetarily in either pursuit.
 What matters is the level of health, fulfillment, and happiness you have.
 The degree to which you have these three things will determine how successful you are.

-I will now give you an outline of a corporate soldier versus an entrepreneur based on my experience in doing both for about a decade and half.
+I will now give you an outline of a corporate soldier versus an entrepreneur based on my experience in doing both for about a decade and a half.